Prairie City SVRA Road and Trail Management Plan

 - identify projects that will improve circulation, connectivity between park use areas, and reduce conflict between user groups; and,

 - identify potential trail facilities, such as staging areas, restrooms, and other visitor service facilities.

 California State Parks is working towards completion of the Prairie City SVRA Road and Trail Management Plan.
-Next steps include more opportunities for public participation, finalizing the proposed plan, and environmental review of the proposed plan in compliance with CEQA (California Environmental Quality Act).
+Next steps include finalizing the proposed plan and environmental review of the proposed plan in compliance with CEQA (California Environmental Quality Act).

-Do you have other suggestions or questions about the RTMP?
+Do you have other suggestions about the RTMP?
 Let us know at email@example.com.